12xsunx12/a--visualizer/README.md

 ---
 ### Project Desc:

-A* (A-Star), is a pathfinding algorithem that computes the shortest distance between two points in a world space using "manhatten-distance" and "heuristics".
+A* (A-Star), is a pathfinding algorithem that computes the shortest distance between two points in a world space using the "manhatten-distance" heuristic.

 Here is a youtube video to explain it quickly: https://www.youtube.com/watch?v=71CEj4gKDnE